karanpratapsingh/system-design/README.md

 ## But why?

 Modern high-traffic websites must serve hundreds of thousands, if not millions, of concurrent requests from users or clients.
-To cost effectively scale to meet these high volumes, modern computing best practice generally requires adding more servers.
+To cost-effectively scale to meet these high volumes, modern computing best practice generally requires adding more servers.

-A load balancer can sit in front of the servers and route client requests across all servers capable of fulfilling those requests in a manner that maximizes speed and capacity utilization and ensures that no one server is overworked, which could degrade performance.
+A load balancer can sit in front of the servers and route client requests across all servers capable of fulfilling those requests in a manner that maximizes speed and capacity utilization.
+This ensures that no single server is overworked, which could degrade performance.
 If a single server goes down, the load balancer redirects traffic to the remaining online servers.
-When a new server is added to the server group, the load balancer automatically starts to send requests to it.
+When a new server is added to the server group, the load balancer automatically starts sending requests to it.

 ## Workload distribution